zac-heisey/hows-the-weather/README.md

 ## Using the App

 Choose your location and check out the weather.
+More details coming soon!

 ## Credits